We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 Why Choose Our Firm For Representation

-Attorney Scott Marshall brings over 25 years of legal experience to each case and client, and our firm focuses heavily on both personal injury litigation and workers’ compensation.
-He has the skills, resources and experience you need when pursuing benefits, third-party liability or both.
+Attorneys Scott Marshall and Marko Crespo bring over 35 years of combined legal experience to each case.
+We focus heavily on personal injury and workers’ compensation and have the skills, resources and experience you need when pursuing benefits, compensation for third-party liability or both.

 We strive to foster good client relationships, and we limit our number of active cases to ensure that you receive the personalized attention you deserve.